How Long After Settlement Do I Get My Money?

 Upon reaching an agreement, your attorney and the insurance company will take these steps:

 • Signing the Settlement Agreement: This is the primary contract between yourself and the opposing party.
 The settlement agreement outlines the settlement amount and acknowledges the settlement as a legally binding contract accepted by both parties instead of a judgment.
-Most settlement agreements include a clause or a separate Release of Liability form that prevents you from seeking any additional compensation from the opposing party for the injury in question.
+Most settlement agreements include a clause or a separate Release of Liability form that prevents you from seeking additional compensation from the opposing party for the injury.

-• Opposing Party and Insurance Company Review: Once you have signed the paperwork, the opposing counsel or insurance company will review the forms to ensure that everything is as agreed.
-If there are any discrepancies, both parties will address them at this time.
+• Opposing Party and Insurance Company Review: Once you have signed the paperwork, the opposing counsel or insurance company will review the forms to ensure everything is as agreed.
+If there are any discrepancies, both parties will address them now.

 • Cutting the Check: When the paperwork has been completed, signed, and processed with the insurance company, they will cut a check for the agreed amount and submit it to your attorney.